GULily/MyPythonCode/README.md

 ## Projects

-Each file is a project.
+Each folder is a project.